stwind/gohttpsnoop/README.md

 #### Digging into struct

 Next we want to get the method and path from the `http.Request` struct, i.e. `http.Request.Method` and `http.Request.URL.Path`.
-Let's first figure the offsets of these fields.
+Let's first figure out the offsets of these fields.

 ```go
 package main